d12frosted/elpa-mirror/nongnu/clojure-ts-mode-readme.txt

 Once installed, evaluate clojure-ts-mode.el and you should be ready to go.

-### Install libtree-sitter-clojure shared library
+### Install tree-sitter grammars

-The tree-sitter clojure shared library must be available to Emacs.
+The compile tree-sitter clojure shared library must be available to Emacs.
+Additionally, the tree-sitter [markdown_inline](https://github.com/MDeiml/tree-sitter-markdown) shared library will also be used for docstrings if available.

-If you have `git` and a C compiler (`cc`) available on your system's `PATH`, **then these steps are not necessary**. clojure-ts-mode will install the grammar when you first open a Clojure file.
+If you have `git` and a C compiler (`cc`) available on your system's `PATH`, **then these steps should not be necessary**. clojure-ts-mode will install the grammars when you first open a Clojure file and `clojure-ts-ensure-grammars` is set to `t` (the default).

 If clojure-ts-mode fails to automatically install the grammar, you have the option to install it manually.

+#### From your OS

+Some distributions may package the tree-sitter-clojure grammar in their package repositories.
+If yours does you may be able to install tree-sitter-clojure with your system package manager.

+If the version packaged by your OS is out of date, you may see errors in the `*Messages*` buffer or your clojure buffers will not have any syntax highlighting.

+If this happens you should install the grammar manually with `M-x treesit-install-language-grammar <RET> clojure` and follow the prompts.
+Recommended values for these prompts can be seen in `clojure-ts-grammar-recipes`.

+#### Compile From Source

+If all else fails, you can attempt to download and compile manually.
 All you need is `git` and a C compiler (GCC works well).

 To start, clone [tree-sitter-clojure](https://github.com/sogaiu/tree-sitter-clojure).